Helmholtz transmission problem and intrinsic impedance scattering problem on extension domains: Scattering problem

 While the terms involving duality pairings between $\Hp$ and $\Hm$ (that is, up to equivalent norms, $H^{\frac 12}(\bord,\sigma)$ and $H^{-\frac 12}(\bord,\sigma)$ in this case~\cite[Chapter IV, Appendix]{dautray_mathematical_1988-2}) reduce to a standard inner product on $L^2(\bord,\sigma)$, the inner product on $\Hp$ should be written in terms of an inner product on $H^{\frac 12}(\bord,\sigma)$ instead.
 For that matter, understanding the Robin boundary condition in terms of~\eqref{Eq:BC-Rob}, which is natural in the absence of a boundary measure, is not a strict generalisation of the Robin problem as it is usually understood, in the sense of $L^2(\bord,\sigma)$.

 In light of this observation, one may question the relevance of setting the impedance problem in our framework, rather than the usual one.
 As it was mentioned before, understanding the boundary condition in the sense of~\eqref{Eq:BC-Rob} is natural in the framework of extension domains for there is no specified measure on the boundary, hence no boundary $L^2$ space.
-To consider the impedance problem in the usual $L^2$-sense means further assuming the boundary of the domain is endowed with a `suitable' measure (so that $\Hp\hookrightarrow L^2(\bord,\mu)$ be compact), while -- to the best of our knowledge -- the impact the existence of a such measure has on the boundary regularity is not known.
+To consider the impedance problem in the usual $L^2$-sense means further assuming the boundary of the domain is endowed with a `suitable' measure (so that $\Hp\hookrightarrow L^2(\bord,\mu)$ be compact), while -- to the best of our knowledge -- the impact the existence of such a measure has on the boundary regularity is not known.
 Nonetheless, we may wonder if our framework is physically relevant for the underlying problem.
 To that end, consider the case of a constant impedance $L=\lambda\in\C$.
 Then, the homogeneous problem is uniquely solved anytime $\mathrm{Im}(\bar k\lambda)\ge0$.
-In addition, the problematic boundary term can be expressed as